soundasleep/jevon.org/index.md

 ---
+title: Home
 layout: home
 permalink: /
+redirect_from:
+  - "/wiki/Home"
 ---
 Kia ora!

-I'm Jevon Wright, a software engineer and community volunteer based in Wellington, New Zealand.
+I'm [Jevon Wright](/wiki/Jevon_Wright.md), a software engineer and community volunteer based in Wellington, New Zealand.
 This is my home page! ;)

 I have many passions, including: